hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 [IMap](http://docs.hazelcast.org/docs/3.8/javadoc/com/hazelcast/core/IMap.html),
 meaning they are split into sections and those sections spread across the available servers.
-The default is for 271 such sections, named _partitions_, so we create 271 entries to try to put one entry into each.
+The default is for 271 such sections, named _partitions_, so we create 271 entries to try to put one data record entry into each.

 #### Reminder : Eureka sequence is query then register

-A final point to note on the Hazelcast server is that the Eureka connectivity is provided by Spring with a discovery client bean, activited in the main program with the `@EnableDiscoveryClient` annotation.
+A final point to note on the Hazelcast server is that the Eureka connectivity is provided by Spring with a discovery client bean, activated in the main program with the `@EnableDiscoveryClient` annotation.

 This is used to read the Eureka server as this process starts, then